 The downside of openness is that we must hold ourselves accountable to our compassionate heart in a public way.
 Denying our imperfection is what renders us ordinary, just like everyone else; on the other hand, claiming it leaves us open not only to admiration, but also to ceaseless and sometimes brutal criticism.
 Can we tolerate that?
 Can we withstand the onslaught of those we inevitably disappoint?

 Understandably, guilt can make us want to hide our imperfections; not only from others but also from ourselves.
 It is this latter hiding, dissembling, even downright lying that becomes the source of our eventual undoing, our unnatural guilt.
 This insidious form of guilt reflects a deadly combination of self-loathing and arrogance, rooted in misguided, false assumptions that humanity is unworthy, that some groups are more unworthy than others, and that human nature is fundamentally and eternally sinful.
-As my mom would often quote from some anonymous source, “God don’t make no ugly.”
+My mother said it well, quoting some anonymous source: “God don’t make no ugly.”
+We are all worthy.

 In one of Jane Roberts’ many books, there is a discussion by her source of wisdom called Seth that makes an important distinction between natural and unnatural guilt.
 Natural guilt helps us navigate the material world and avoid negative and even dire consequences.
 Unnatural guilt, on the other hand, makes us obsess endlessly about perfection and imperfection; about purity, the threat of defilement, and extinction.
 It causes us to get stalled in our progress and to project attributes onto others that we notice in ourselves but cannot face.